 ร re is home to Swedenโs largest downhill skill area – with 42 ski lifts and 89 slopes.
 Some runs extend up to 6km!

-There are five recommended children’s areas to choose from, giving families plenty of variety, as well as four recommended trails where children can go skiing for Fika!
+There are five recommended children’s areas, giving families plenty of variety, and four recommended trails where children can go skiing for Fika!
 Learn more about this fun special Swedish treat for kids here!

-Often used as a location for the Ski World Cup, ร re Ski Resort is very much alive with activities beyond skiing.
-It has become a place where you can find music, culture and fun outdoor activities such as hiking and camping (maybe better left for the summer months!)
+Often used as a location for the Ski World Cup, ร re Resort is very much alive with activities beyond skiing.
+It has become a place where you can find music, culture, and fun outdoor activities such as hiking and camping (maybe better left for the summer months!).

 Where to stay: With ski-to-door access, try ร re-Bjรธrnen Falken, 4 bedroom family apartment or MรฅrtenLiens Gรฅrd offers several boutique apartments.